RI-SE/smirk/docs/Data Management Specification.md

 The inspection protocol is available at TBD.

 Second, the SMILE project analyzed the characteristics of the datasets.
 The analysis was based on automated data validation using <TBD, DESCRIBE THAT KASPER IS DOING>.
-Furthermore, SMILE reviewers manually analyzed a random sample of images from the dataset <TBD, DESCRIBE HOW WE DO THIS>
+Furthermore, SMILE reviewers manually analyzed a random sample of images from the dataset <TBD, DESCRIBE HOW WE DO THIS>.

+Finally, we argue that the script-based generation of data in ESI Pro-SiVIC leads to data compliant with the data requirements.
+Our argumentation follows the four desiderata introduced in [Section 2](https://github.com/RI-SE/smirk/blob/main/docs/Data%20Management%20Specification.md#2-data-requirements-l-)
+- Relevant: DAT-REL-REQ1 to DAT-REL-REQ7 are implicitly met by the data generation scripts.
+Everything present in the dataset has been explicitly added by the SMIRK developers in the scripts.
+Nothing but relevant data samples captured using a forward-facing camera in a valid sensor position has been added to the scripts.
+No outlier objects exist in the data sets.
+- Complete: DAT-COM-REQ is satisfied as the ODD is restricted to excellent driving conditions.
+The data sets complies with DAT-COM-REQ2 since we explicitly cover six pedestrian types available in the ESI Pro-SiVIC object catalog.
+DAT-COM-REQ3 is satisfied through scripts that explicitly generate data that covers longitudinal distances between 10 meters and 100 meters.
+DAT-COM-REQ4 is met since the scripts ensure data collection from the point in time that pedestrians enter the camera's field of vision (a hand becomes available) until the pedestrian leaves (only a foot remains).
+DAT-COM-REQ5 is implicitly satisfied as the ideal camera in ESI Pro-SiVIC does not fail, i.e., there will be no dirt on the lens or cracks in the optics.

 # 7 ML Data Argument [T] <a name="data_argument"></a>
 SMIRK instantiates the ML Data Argument through a subset of the artifacts listed in the [Safety Assurance Table](https://github.com/RI-SE/smirk/tree/main/docs#safety-assurance).
 This instantiation activity uses as input the [ML Data Argument Pattern [R]](</docs/Data Management Specification.md#data_argument_pattern>), as well as the following artefacts from preceding AMLAS activities: